 The Mystery of…Et al?

-From time to time, clients ask who is – “Et al?”
+Who is – “Et al?”
 The phrase “Et al” often appears on tax bills and other documents describing the ownership of land.
-“Et al” is a term counties use to show that a property is owned by more than one person.
-It is easier than individually listing the name of each and every owner.
+“Et al” is a term counties use to show that a property is owned by more than one person, as is often the case with heirs’ property.
 Each county is different, however, and each piece of heirs’ property has its own legal history.

 Who is an Heir?

-An heir is anyone related “by blood” to the last person named on the deed to the heirs’ property and those persons related to him/her by law or birth, including:
+An heir is anyone related “by blood” to the person, whose name is on the deed to the property, and those persons related to him/her by law or birth, including:

 - A Spouse by legal marriage